KefahMeraki/meraki-workshop/docs/01-reboot-single-device.md

 ![Windows Power Shell](images/notepad-command-reboot-single-device.png)

+> [!NOTE]
-> Note: For this Lab, you will need to prepare the generated key that was generated as well as the Serial Number – have them ready on a text file.
+> For this Lab, you will need to prepare the generated key that was generated as well as the Serial Number – have them ready on a text file.

 ![Windows Power Shell](images/serial-number-location.png)